Growmies/node-exercise/README.md

 ## General
 * Make a RESTful API using express that fetches and returns the following:
     - People
-        - Individual - An endpoint that returns all data about 1 person.
+        - An endpoint that returns all data about 1 person.
-        - All - An endpoint that returns data about ALL people in the API.
+        - An endpoint that returns data about ALL people in the API.
     - Planets
-        - Individual - An endpoint that returns all data about 1 planet.
+        - An endpoint that returns all data about 1 planet.
             - Residents
-        - All - An endpoint that returns data about ALL planets in the API.
+        - An endpoint that returns data about ALL planets in the API.
 * Use the API at [https://swapi.co/](https://swapi.co/) to get your Star Wars Data
 * When making paginated calls, limit the response to 10, so you can actually demonstrate using pagination to get all of the data.
 * All endpoints should return JSON.